unixwinbsd/unixbsdshell.github.io/_posts/2025/nop-25/2025-11-20-creating-passphrases-key-certificates-in-ubuntu.md

 Even if you don't need to remember another passphrase, I still recommend generating some passphrases using the Diceware method, rather than KeePassXC's built-in generator.
 This isn't because passphrases are easy to remember, but because they're easy to type.

-Passphrase generators, like the one in KeePassXC, can generate secure passwords, but they typically look something like this:
+Passphrase generators, like the one in `KeePassXC`, can generate secure passwords, but they typically look something like this:

 ```console
 svkUi]jw?Ue_E&3 Y4/'H;-RYD)vb ?P